 Understanding how long should you wait to exercise after tooth extraction helps protect your health and ensures smooth healing.
 While taking a short break from workouts can feel frustrating, it’s a small price to pay for avoiding serious dental issues.

+Guidance from NHS (National Health Service) also recommends limiting physical activity after oral surgery.
 Listen to your body, follow professional advice, and return to exercise gradually.
 Your mouth—and your future workouts—will thank you.

 Frequently Asked Questions (FAQs)